Lester, Heyward (4 RBIs) power Cubs to 7-1 win over Indians

 Kipnis loved his time with the Indians and said it’s sometimes tough to think about what might have been in ’16 — if not for the Cubs.

 “I’ve already had (Anthony) Rizzo walking me through where ‘I celebrated here.
 I celebrated here,’” Kipnis said.
-“I’m like, ‘Thanks, buddy, I get it.’
-It’s years ago, but that game is never going to go away, it’s part of who I am now and the memories that I have to last a lifetime.”
+“I’m like, ‘Thanks, buddy, I get it.’”

-Kipnis was greeted with a warm ovation from both dugouts before his first at-bat and he promptly doubled.
+Kipnis was saluted with a video tribute before the game and greeted warmly by both dugouts before his first at-bat.
+He doubled.

+“It was a good moment,” Francona said.
+“He deserved it.
+He’d been a good Cleveland Indian for a long time.”

 UP NEXT